These slow-roasted lamb shanks are oven-baked in foil packets with vegetables until the lamb meat falls off the bone.

 Tips and Tricks

-- The most important tip for making roasted lamb shanks in the oven is to make sure they are wrapped extremely well with foil.
-That's why I wrap the shanks with 2 layers of foil because we don't want any moisture to escape.
+- Make sure the shanks are wrapped extremely well with foil.
+I wrap the shanks with two layers of foil because it prevents moisture from escaping.
 I recommend wrapping each shank individually rather than adding a foil on top of a baking pan.
-It makes a difference, trust me.

 - I prefer to use parchment paper AND foil for my foil packets.
-The parchment paper is what's in contact with the food, and the foil is creating an airtight enclosure where the moisture can't escape.
+The parchment paper is in contact with the food, and the foil creates an airtight enclosure where the moisture can't escape.

 - Slice 1" sections into the lamb shank and stuff the meat with garlic cloves.
 I add about 3 to 4 slits to each and stuff with a half garlic clove.

-- This recipe takes about 4 hours of cooking, so you will need to plan ahead time-wise before starting.
-You can marinate the lamb shank the night before, or 15 minutes before putting it in the oven.
+- Marinate the lamb shanks the night before or 15 minutes before putting it in the oven.

 Join The Tribe